A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 Phishing

-Either by email, text, or phone, phishing can try and lure your credentials and personal information out of your own hands.
+Whether by email, text, or phone, phishing can attempt to lure your credentials and personal information out of your own hands.
 Educate yourself on how to avoid it!

 Stolen documents